LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 ::::::::::::::::::::::::::::::::::::: instructor

 Instructors: Alongside the examples above, it can be helpful to ask your co-instructors and helpers to share real-world examples of how they integrate Python into their own work and why they find it useful.
-You can also check-in with learners here to see if they have Python projects in mind.
+You can also ask learners if they have any particular Python projects in mind.

 :::::::::::::::::::::::::::::::::::::::::::::::::